Friday, September 28, 2018

 -- Voltaire, Le Siècle [Century] de Louis XIV

-Psychologists and anthropologists know that every aspect of life reinforces primal societies and cults.
-The same is true generally: Take Old Regime France.
+Psychologists and anthropologists say that every aspect of life reinforces primal societies and cults.
+The same is true generally: For us, please click.

-This page is inspired by Alexis de Toqueville who in L'Ancien Régime et la Révolution1856, says that nobles' superiority was so rooted as to be "invisible."
+For Old Regime France, Alexis de Toqueville's wrote that nobles' superiority was so rooted as to be "invisible."

 • Led a hierarchy thought willed by God.